leocavalcante/redact-sensitive/README.md

-# Redact sensitive
+# Redact Sensitive

-🙈 Monolog processor to protect sensitive information from logging.
+🙈 A Monolog processor that protects sensitive data from miss logging.

 Avoids logging something like `{"api_key":"mysupersecretapikey"}` by masking partially or completely sensitive data:
 ```text